ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 3. Locate the new volume and click **...**.
 4. Click **Authorize Host**.
 5. To see the list of available devices or IP addresses, first, select whether you want to authorize access based on device types or subnets.
-   - if you choose Devices, you can select from Bare Metal Server or Virtual server instances.
+   - If you choose Devices, you can select from Bare Metal Server or Virtual server instances.
-   - if you choose IP Address, first, select the subnet where your host resides.
+   - If you choose IP address, first, select the subnet where your host resides.
 6. From the filtered list, select one or more hosts that can access the volume and click **Save**.

 Alternatively, you can authorize the host through the SLCLI.